omar-azmi/byte-codec-ts/readme.md

 ### Examples

-- encode player `name` as cstring (null-terminated), and xyz `position` as an array of signed 16-bit integers in big-endian format. <br> then follow that it decoding the data
+- encode player `name` as cstring (null-terminated), and xyz `position` as an array of signed 16-bit integers in big-endian format. <br> then follow it by decoding the encoded data

 ```ts
 import { packSeq, unpackSeq } from "byte_codec_ts"